- student services

 Carol Smith has lived in Telluride for 13 years with her husband Steve and their two daughters, Sophie and Carly.
 Having recently retired from public education, Carol taught for a combined 32 years in Alaska and Colorado.
 Integration of art, literacy and culture served as a foundation for learning for her many students.
 A master teacher, she looks forward to carrying her experience with publishing books to the Ah Haa School of Arts, inspiring students in the creative art of making books.

 Colin Sullivan was born and raised in the Adirondack Mountains of upstate New York.
-He attended St. Lawrence University where he earned a B.A. in Theatre & Writing.
+He attended St. Lawrence University where he earned a B.A. in Theater and Writing.
 From there he went to the acting apprentice program at The Actor’s Theatre of Louisville, before moving to New York City in 2002.
-Over the next five years, Colin slowly transferred his love of theatre into the classroom and earned a M.A. in teaching from Fordham University.
-A classroom teacher since 2004, Colin moved to Telluride, Colorado to be closer to his three sisters, his brother and his eight nieces and nephews.
-Since moving to Telluride in August of 2009, Colin has become a company member and managing director of Telluride’s professional SquidShow Theatre group and immensely enjoys his position as Director of Curriculum Development at the Ah Haa School.
+Over the next five years, Colin slowly transferred his love of theater into the classroom and earned a M.A. in teaching from Fordham University.
+A classroom teacher since 2004, Colin moved to Telluride to be closer to his three sisters, his brother and his eight nieces and nephews.
+Alongside his wife Sasha Sullivan, Colin runs Telluride Theatre, acting as its executive director.
+He also acts and is a lead instructor and developer of the company’s unique education programs.

 Joanne Taplin considers herself a fabricator, not a forger, and she finds joy in joining pieces of metal to create highly original furniture pieces.
 Intrigued by the lyrical symmetry of mathematical forms like the Realeaux triangle, challenged by the demands of function and captivated by the infinite possibilities for design solutions, Joanne has found her artistic niche as a metals artisan.
 Joanne studied at the Center for Creative Design in Detroit, Mich.
 In Chicago, her pieces were chosen for the Merchandise Mart and the prestigious, cutting-edge Sculptural Objects and Functional Art show.
 After being lured to Colorado, she eventually set up her home and studio in Ridgway, where she remains today, with her husband and three boys.